 plugging and abandonment operations.

-Prevention activities chargeable under this paragraph are those that address a specific, potential issue related to the above operations.
-It does not include stand-by time in case services should be needed, and does not include preventive maintenance for producing operations.

 Chargeability of Technical Services depends on function performed, rather than location because technology has rendered a location-based distinction largely irrelevant.
+This is similar to a 2005 Model Form Accounting Procedure that uses Alternative 3 for off-site Technical Services and option B for Major Construction and Catastrophe.
 Accordingly, chargeability depends on whether the person providing Technical Services is engaged in one of the functions listed above.
 The Operator needs to document the time spent on chargeable functions, and the nature of the work performed, to support the charges.
-If the nature of the work performed is not on the time sheet, the Operator should maintain other documentation, such as a drilling report, to support the charge.
+If the nature of the work performed is not on the time sheet, the Operator should maintain supplemental documentation to support the charge.
+Examples of supplemental information include drilling reports, fishing reports, etc.

-Charges end after the specific operating condition or problem is resolved, or after the intervention to mitigate or prevent an operating condition or problem is completed.
+Charges end after the specific operating condition or problem is resolved.

 Examples of billable time include: